 “Firms like Forrester, Gartner and IDC often 10-40 analysts who cover different aspects of a large technology vendor like SAP, but they do not often employ integrative models.
 I had to reach out to several analysts to help validate small segments of my model of the SAP economy.
 Other market analysts were more defensive.
 One question why I was even modeling the SAP economy when I am “not a full time analyst.”
 Another declined saying it is a “sensitive topic.”
 Customers should expect analysts to take more of the customer perspective as they cover SAP and the ERP marketplace and to better weaver the research their silos.”

 Curious.
-So when a topic may be embarrassing to SAP, the issue is referred to as “sensitive.”
-Here Gartner and Forrester and IDG show no interest in helping Vinnie figure this out.
+So when a topic may embarrass SAP, the issue is called “sensitive.”
+Here, Gartner, Forrester, and IDG show no interest in helping Vinnie figure this out.
 They declined.

 Maintaining Research Integrity

-The relationship is clear: the more public the entity, the better it can support research and maintain the integrity of its research.
-Of the research entities compared, only Gartner is for profit.
-The other three are nonprofit.
-Of course, none of the other three entities is a viable option for a decision-maker to use as an IT analyst.
-IT analysts are all private for-profit entities.
-Because of this, companies that seek to use the research output must be careful how they use the research output from these companies.
+The relationship is clear: the more public the entity, the better it can support research and maintain its research integrity.
+Of the research entities compared, only Gartner is for-profit, and the other three are nonprofit.
+Of course, none of the other three entities is a viable option for a decision-maker to use as an IT analyst, and IT analysts are all private for-profit entities.
+Thus, companies that seek to use the research output must be careful how they use the research output from these companies.

 Gartner is by no means alone in this approach.
-It is the rare IT analyst firm that does not sell services to both buyers and sellers.
-By having so much contact with buyers, Gartner develops databases of information that are of value to vendors, and of course, vice versa.
+It is a rare IT analyst firm that does not sell services to buyers and sellers.
+By having so much contact with buyers, Gartner develops information databases that are valuable to vendors and vice versa.
 Gartner has created some consulting services that leverage the knowledge that they accumulate through their interactions and research.

-This is different from financial analysts who are often what is called either “buy side” or “sell side.”
+This differs from financial analysts, often called “buy-side” or “sell-side.”
 Gartner provides both buy-side and sell-side analysts.
-This is the most common approach for IT analyst firms, but a few do diverge from this configuration.
+This is the most common approach for IT analyst firms, but a few diverge from it.
 One example of an IT analyst firm that is only “buy-side” is The Real Story Group.
-However, it is not a simple matter to find an exclusively “buy-side” analyst for the software category in which you have an interest.
-For instance, I was unable to find a well-known IT analyst firm that did not sell consulting services to software vendors in my software category.
+However, finding an exclusively “buy-side” analyst for the software category you are interested in is not a simple matter.
+For instance, I could not find a well-known IT analyst firm that did not sell consulting services to software vendors in my software category.

 Understanding The Core for Gartner

-Gartner is not legitimate a research entity; they pretend to be a research entity that is more of a social network that receives funding from both buyers and software vendors.
-Gartner takes advantage of the fact that the vast majority of people that read their reports don’t dig below the surface and don’t have any research background to know what to look for or to know the rules of research.
+Gartner is not a legitimate research entity; they pretend to be a research entity that is more of a social network that receives funding from both buyers and software vendors.
+Gartner takes advantage of the fact that most people who read their reports don’t dig below the surface and don’t have any research background to know what to look for or see the research rules.

 What is curious about this Magic Quadrant?
-In an area that has many great open source options, no open-source options are listed.
+No open-source options are listed in an area with many great open-source options.
 MongoDB — which is listed, is the MongoDB organization, not the open-source project.
-Open source projects can’t pay Gartner — so for Gartner, open-source does not exist.
-Gartner actively argues against open source, even when the open-source product is many times better value than the commercial alternative.
+Open-source projects can’t pay Gartner — so for Gartner; open-source does not exist.
+Gartner actively argues against open source, even when the open-source product is much more valuable than the commercial alternative.
 If Gartner were a research entity, they would not do this.

 - Gartner is entirely designed around maximizing how much it extracts from each side.
-Through marketing and negotiation, it can wring out $2.5 billion in yearly revenues for activities that should no more $300 million to perform. (if you recall, the Internet was supposed to lower the cost of distributing analytical information)
+It can wring out $2.5 billion in yearly revenues for activities that should be no more than $300 million to perform through marketing and negotiation. (if you recall, the Internet was supposed to lower the cost of distributing analytical information)

 - As covered in the article, Gartner and the Devil Wears Prada, Gartner, in many ways, has much in common with a fashion magazine.
-It tells executives what is “in fashion” what they should buy.
-Gartner’s projections have low accuracy as what they declare as in fashion has little to do with the ROI or benefit of the software to companies that implement the software categories they recommend.
+It tells executives what is “in fashion” and what they should buy.
+Gartner’s projections have low accuracy as they declare that fashion has little to do with the software’s ROI or benefit to companies that implement the software categories they recommend.